Neon To Nature

 60 to 110 mi

-Pack the snacks and book it to the Red Rock Canyon Visitor Center to view a live desert tortoise habitat and hiking recs.
-Plan ahead and book a Timed Entry on Red Rock Canyon Scenic Drive, the looping scenic drive Las Vegas visitors cherish for its stunning vista points and popular trail access.
+Pack the snacks and book it to the Red Rock Canyon Visitor Center to view a live desert tortoise habitat and get hiking recs from rangers.
+Plan ahead and book a timed entry on Red Rock Canyon Scenic Drive, the looping scenic drive Las Vegas visitors cherish for its stunning vista points and popular trail access.
 Next stop: tranquil Spring Mountain Ranch State Park, a verdant oasis full of hikes, historic buildings, and unique ranger programs.
 Add a trip to Goodsprings Ghost Town to wind down with burgers ‘n’ beers at the storied Pioneer Saloon.

 Nevada is all about open-road adventures, but please brush up on travel restrictions and safety guidelines before heading for our horizons.